Skrill Wallet

 The Skrill Wallet method uses the standard format for callbacks to deliver payout results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 50,00 USD payout made for the 207 customer ID in the 68 project.
+The following is the example of a callback with information about a 50,00 USD payout made in the 68 project.

 {